 - securing First Homes, sold at a discount to market price for first time buyers, including key workers, through developer contributions in the short term until the transition to a new system; - temporarily lifting the small sites threshold, below which developers do not need to contribute to affordable housing, to up to 40 or 50 units.
-This proposal was ultimately deemed "not necessary at this stage".238 Commenting on these proposals in the 2020 UK Housing Review Autumn Briefing Paper Mark Stephens said: The white paper optimistically suggests that this could be a more effective mechanism for land value capture.
-However, the evidence is that CIL has raised less than anticipated and that authorities are cautious in setting rates so as not to risk the viability of lower-value developments.
-The 2019 edition of the Review concluded that CIL 'has an inbuilt and entirely predictable tendency to under-tax land value uplift arising from planning permission'.
-The white paper also suggests giving local authorities discretion on spending proceeds from the levy, which might lead to a shift away from affordable housing.
-A short-term concern arises from the government's intention to amend the NPPF to require a quarter of affordable units supported by s106 agreements to take the form of First Homes, i.e. houses or flats for sale at discounted prices.
+This proposal was ultimately deemed "not necessary at this stage".
+Commenting on these proposals in the 2020 UK Housing Review Autumn Briefing Paper Mark Stephens said: A short-term concern arises from the government's intention to amend the NPPF to require a quarter of affordable units supported by s106 agreements to take the form of First Homes, i.e. houses or flats for sale at discounted prices.
 Longer-term, for affordable housing delivery much will depend on the design of the instruments that are developed once the white paper is implemented.
-239 The NHF expressed concerns over the proposed short-term changes saying they:
+The NHF expressed concerns over the proposed short-term changes saying they: